dcooray42/Tokenizer/documentation/whitepaper.md

 ### Deployment Steps

-Follow these steps to deploy the 42DCO Token smart contract on the Sepolia testnet:

 `Navigate to Deployment Folder`: Open your terminal and navigate to the deployment folder within the cloned Tokenizer repository:

 ```shell